ricardocastilloisc/angular-threejs-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

+## Description

+The AngularThreejsApp is a 3D model viewer application built with Angular and Three.js.
+It allows users to select different geometric shapes (like cubes and cones) and change their colors dynamically.
+The application also provides options to start and stop the animation of the selected shape, making it an interactive tool for visualizing 3D graphics.

+## Features

+- **Shape Selection**: Users can choose between different 3D shapes to display.
+- **Color Selection**: Users can change the color of the selected shape from a predefined set of colors.
+- **Animation Control**: The application allows users to start and stop the rotation animation of the 3D shape.
+- **Interactive Canvas**: The 3D model is rendered in a responsive canvas element.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.